ZAGREB, Croatia (AP) -- Croatia will be heading to the World Cup focused on one match: the tournament opener against host Brazil.

 A potential weakness of the Croatian team is its goalkeepers.
 Stipe Pletikosa is Croatia's probable starter.
 The 34-year-old Pletikosa, who plays for Russian club Rostov, will need to be in top from if he is to stop the Brazilian strikers in front of their boisterous home crowd.

-Another worry stems from the 10-match suspension of central defender Josip Simunic for leading fans in a pro-Nazi chant after the victory against Iceland.
-The 36-year-old Australian-born player is likely to miss the World Cup, pending his appeal to the Court of Arbitration for Sport.
+Another worry stems from the 10-match FIFA suspension of central defender Josip Simunic for leading fans in a pro-Nazi chant after the victory against Iceland.
+The 36-year-old Australian-born player will miss the World Cup after his appeal was rejected by the Court of Arbitration for Sport.